cornell-ece2400/ece2400-docs/docs/ece2400-sec5-c-profiling.md

 execution time always the same?
 If not, why not?

 We need to do several trials and then take the average execution time to ensure we can get a good estimate of the execution time.
-Restructure your evaluation program to look like this:
+We want to restructure our evaluation program to look like this:

+    :::c
     int main( void)
     {
       int ntrials    = 5;
       int nsubtrials = 1e5;

       double elapsed_avg = 0.0;

+      int x;
+      int y;

       for ( int i = 0; i < ntrials; i++ ) {